 How Did Monogamy Evolve?

 Polygyny started in ancient civilizations, such as those in the Middle East and Egypt, and then spread to other civilizations, including those in Western Europe.
 It is believed that this trend started to decline in the Middle Ages.
-There are several factors which may have led to the decline of polgyny, but a universal agreement about the correct answer still doesn’t exist.
+There are several factors that may have led to the decline of polygamy, but a universal agreement about the correct answer still doesn’t exist.